sameerd/DiffusionTensorImaging/README.md

 This is a Python implementation of a Single Shell Free Water Elimination Model for the analysis of Diffusion Tensor MRI Images.
-It implements the methods in the references below to solve an optimization problem over a Riemannian Manifold via gradient descent. **This software is written for educational purposes only**.
+It implements the methods in the references below to solve an optimization problem over a Riemannian manifold via gradient descent. **This software is written for educational purposes only**.